Jacopos311/Excel-to-pdf-contract-automation/README.md

 While researching administrative bottlenecks on Reddit, I noticed that one of the biggest time-sinks for freelancers and small business owners is paperwork—specifically, wasting hours doing manual copy-paste to fill out standard client contracts in Word.
 This script aims to eliminate that overhead entirely.

 ## Features
+* **External Templates:** The contract text is completely separated from the Python code.
+You can now change the entire contract by simply editing `contract_template.txt` without touching the script!
 * **Automated Parsing:** Reads client name, service, and pricing data directly from Excel using `pandas`.
 * **Instant PDF Generation:** Creates formatted PDF contracts ready to sign in seconds using `reportlab`.
 * **Safe Testing:** Includes a secondary script to instantly generate 50 mock client records for secure testing.